-A copy of the Policy 2010 and Policy Instructions shall be given by the Commission to every Chief Executive Officer who shall advise all employees in his Ministry of their existence, ensure employees understand relevant Policies and Instructions and make it available for them to read.
+^{13.} Chief Executive Officer for the Ministry of Finance and National Planning ensure employees understand relevant Policies and Instructions and make it available for them to read.
 All employees shall familiarize themselves with the relevant parts of these Policies and Instructions.